TooMuch4U/pisspricer-scraper/README.md

 ```

 # Automated Scraping
 A crontab job can be setup to run the scraping script each day.
-The following will run scrape all stores at 4:00am each morning.
+The following will scrape all stores at 4:00am each morning.
 1. Edit the crontab.
 	```bash
 	crontab -e